matrix-org/matrix.org/content/blog/2023/06/2023-06-20-membership-program.md

 converse securely and privately, and that communication should be available to everyone as a free and open, unencumbered, standard and global network.

-The Foundation maintains the Spec, which formalises the behaviour expected from the various software components of the Matrix ecosystem.
+The Foundation maintains the Matrix Specification, which formalises the behaviour expected from the various software components of the Matrix ecosystem.
 We believe it’s important for both individuals using the protocol - and organisations building products on top of it - to be part of the decision process when it comes to